Caregiving can be a full-time job, but help is available for this very important role.

 Support your loved one’s treatment decisions.
 While you may be in a position to share decision making, ultimately it is the other person’s body and spirit that bear the impact of the cancer.

 Get information about support groups.
-Joining a support group gives your loved one a chance to talk with others coping with cancer and learn what they do to manage difficult emotions.
+Joining a support group gives your loved one a chance to talk with others coping with cancer or caregiving and learn what they do to manage difficult emotions.
 Sometimes, support groups are led by social workers or counselors.
 Ask a hospital social worker for a referral, or contact CancerCare.
 We offer face-to-face, telephone, and online support groups for people with cancer.

 Recommend an oncology social worker or counselor specially trained to offer advice.
 If you think your loved one may need additional support coping with his or her emotions during this time, suggest speaking with a professional who can help, such as an oncology social worker.